benedekrozemberczki/APPNP/README.md

 This repository provides a PyTorch implementation of PPNP and APPNP as described in the paper:

-> SimGNN: A Neural Network Approach to Fast Graph Similarity Computation.
+> Combining Neural Networks with Personalized PageRank for Classification on Graphs.
 > Johannes Klicpera, Aleksandar Bojchevski, Stephan Günnemann.
 > ICLR, 2019.
 > [[Paper]](https://arxiv.org/abs/1810.05997)